-When part of your business relies on the operation of a fleet of vehicles – be them company cars or HGVs for distribution – how your operation can impact on both your costs and efficiency levels.
+When part of your business relies on the operation of a fleet of vehicles – be them company cars or HGVs for distribution – how your operation can impact on both your costs and efficiency levels as well as ensuring your drivers have had sufficient HGV training.

 To help you manage your fleet efficiently – and possibly save you money – we’ve got five tips for you to take away and implement.